Weekend all week, and every week, this winter!

 Any trail enthusiast is welcome to share trail conditions of soft and hard-surfaced trails on this Facebook group page.

-The Cedar Trails Partnership (CTP) promotes the continued expansion and safe, year-round enjoyment of recreation trails in Black Hawk County, Iowa and surrounding communities.
+The Cedar Valley Trails Partnership (CVTP) promotes the continued expansion and safe, year-round enjoyment of recreation trails in Black Hawk County, Iowa and surrounding communities.
 Anyone is welcome to share information and comment about local trail conditions.

 Groomed trails help all winter sports enthusiasts enjoying Cedar Valley Trails.